weakphish/weakphish/README.md

 I'm currently serving as the Vice President of NC State's Linux Users' Group, and help out with organizing Hackpack, NCSU's student hacking/cybersecurity group.

-I spent this past summer as a Data Analyst intern at Red Hat, where I developed Python and Javascript tools to automate data cleaning processes.
+I spent this past summer as a data analyst intern at Red Hat, where I developed Python and Javascript tools to automate data cleaning processes.

 Areas of interest include software and web security, computer architecture, and cryptography.